otacon239/PS_HelloWorld/tutorial/tutorial.md

 Let's also swap out the `UG_FontSelect(&FONT_6X8);` line for `UG_FontSelect(font);` now that we have that as a variable.

-Now that we have some simple variable to rely on, let's restore the functionality we started with by mimicking the `UG_PutString()` function.
+Now that we have some easier values to work with, let's restore the functionality we started with by mimicking the `UG_PutString()` function.
 Add the following lines to the `while()` loop:

 ```C
 kcugui_cls(); // Clear the display